Wildlife Of Canada

 From either Digby in Nova Scotia or St Andrews by the Sea in New Brunswick, enjoy a boat excursion looking for whales in the Bay of Fundy, where in the summer, up to 12 species of whales are to be found.
 Used as a feeding ground and as a nursery, the waters are rich with krill, squid, and schools of young herring.
-Common sightings are Humpback, Minke and Finback whales while other species include Sei, Pilot, North Atlantic Right whales together with quite elusive Blue, Sperm, Beluga and Killer Whales.
+Common sightings are Humpback, Minke and Finback whales while other species include Sei, Pilot, and North Atlantic Right whales together with quite an elusive Blue, Sperm, Beluga and Killer Whales.

 The Cape Breton Highlands area of Nova Scotia boasts a large population of moose and black bear and from Cheticamp, you can take a whale watching excursion and frequent sightings include Pilot, Minke and Finback Whales.

-From Tadoussac & Baie-Sainte-Catherine take a whale watching trip on the mighty St. Lawrence River at the mouth of the Saguenay River.
+From Tadoussac & Baie-Sainte-Catherine take a whale-watching trip on the mighty St. Lawrence River at the mouth of the Saguenay River.
 Recognised as one of the best whale watching areas in the world, the waters are rich with krill and attract Minke, Humpback, Finback and Sperm whales and also Blue whales.
 There is also the chance of seeing Beluga whales as they are the only cretacean species to live in the St Lawrence year-round.

 Riding National Park offers the chance to see moose, black bear, elk, and even bison together with a wide range of birdlife and butterflies.
 However, Manitoba is best known for polar bear viewing with Churchill, on the Hudson Bay, having the nickname of ‘Polar Bear Capital of the World.
-In summer, the Bay is home to around 60,000 beluga whales who come for feeding, mating and to give birth in the warm waters.
+In summer, the Bay is home to around 60,000 beluga whales who come for feeding, mating and giving birth in the warm waters.
 In summer too it’s also quite possible to see polar bears as they leave the melting sea ice.
 Other sightings include arctic fox, hare, seals, and a host of nesting or migrating birds

 Between October and mid-November, visitors flock to Churchill to see the majestic polar bears who are waiting for the winter icepack to freeze on the Hudson Bay.
-Tours by specially designed vehicles take you to the Churchill Wildlife Management Area where the bears congregate; they are very curious and fare from shy so sometimes they come right alongside the vehicles – a great photo opportunity!
-As well as polar bears you’ll often see arctic fox, arctic hare, ptarmigan, and even snowy owls.
+Tours by specially designed vehicles take you to the Churchill Wildlife Management Area where the bears congregate; they are very curious and far from shy so sometimes they come right alongside the vehicles – a great photo opportunity!
+As well as polar bears you’ll often see an arctic fox, arctic hare, ptarmigan, and even snowy owls.

 For example, in Banff, mountain sheep can often be seen around Two Jack Lake viewpoint and elk around Vermillion Lakes.
 Lake Louise offers the best chance of seeing grizzly bears and a ride on the sightseeing lift is recommended as they can often be seen on the ski slopes feeding on clover, grasses, and wildflowers.